Paul Ehrenfest: Legacy

 The monthly evening colloquium in physics at Leiden University Ehrenfest initiated in 1912 at his house continues with the name Colloquium Ehrenfestii.

 The Austrian Institute for Quantum Optics and Quantum Information sponsors the annual Paul Ehrenfest Best Paper Award for Quantum Foundations.

 The Dutch Physics Council sponsors the annual Ehrenfest-Afanassjewa thesis award.

+In culture

+A fictionalized account of Ehrenfest's life is the subject of the first section of Benjamín Labatut's 2023 novel The MANIAC.